mohmdhabib/Notes-App-Firebase-CRUD/README.md

-# crud using Firebase in Flutter Notes app
+# Notes App flutter-firebase CRUD
 A new Flutter project.

 ## Getting Started